forbee-dev/Wordpress/rt-sportsindex-plugin/README.md

-# Raketech SportsIndex Plugin
+# Rt SportsIndex Plugin
-The Raketech SportsIndex Plugin serves as an integration tool for consuming Sports Stats from SportsIndex within a WordPress website.
+The Rt SportsIndex Plugin serves as an integration tool for consuming Sports Stats from SportsIndex within a WordPress website.
 It facilitates the retrieval of all available Matches and Tournaments for seamless integration.

 # Requirements
 - ACF Pro plugin installed